bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 ```
  1  <div class="author">
  2  Shay Howe
- 3  = &#0064;author
+ 3  = @author
  4  </div>
  5
 ```

 <h4>Text Escaping Alternatives</h4>

-Occasionally escaping text doesn't quite do the job and Ruby is needed to generate the desired output.
+<p>Occasionally escaping text doesn't quite do the job and Ruby is needed
+to generate the desired output.
 One popular instance of this is when trying to include a period directly after a link, but not as part of the anchor text.
 Putting the period on a new line isn't acceptable as it will be treated as an empty class value, causing a compiling error.
 Adding a backslash before the period will escape the character however it places a blank space between the last word and the period.
-Again, not producing the desired output.
+Again, not producing the desired output.</p>

-In these cases a Ruby helper comes in handy.
-In the example below, the helper is used to place a period directly after the last word but still outside of the anchor text.
+<p>In these cases a Ruby helper comes in handy.
+In the example below, the
+helper is used to place a period directly after the last word but still outside of the anchor text.</p>

 <h4>Haml</h4>